jbiatek/BSGRulebook/rulebook.md

 When resolving the Crisis card drawn at the end of their turn, if the Mutineer resolves a "Prepare for Jump" icon, they must draw 1 Mutiny card.

-The Mutineer is allowed to hold 2 Mutiny cards without being sent to the Brig, and may hold 2 Mutiny cards in the Brig instead of 1.
+The Mutineer has a Mutiny card limit of 2 instead of 1, which means that they are not sent to the Brig upon drawing a second Mutiny card, but are sent there upon drawing a third.

 ### Mutiny cards